zhujunsan/magisk_files/notes.md

-## Magisk (8ca5a048) (20405)
+## Magisk (2468f5a6) (20406)
-- Fix a small bug in module mounting algorithm
+- Handle a rare edge case in module mounting logic
-- Update SELinux rules for Android 11
-- Support modifying files in `/system_ext`
+- Fix custom sepolicy patches for modules

 ## Magisk Manager (765d5d97) (283)
 - Fix crashing in module screen on some devices